rguruprakash/simple-note.nvim/README.md

 ## Features

-- Create a new note file with a unique timestamp as the filename.
+- Create a new note file with a unique timestamp or the provided filename as argument.
 - List all existing notes in a Telescope prompt.
 - Preview notes in a Telescope prompt.
 - Delete a selected note file.